PSYR3X/telefeed_docs/docs/commands.md

 ## Delay

 This command is used for setting up delays for your redirections.
 When delay is active, TeleFeed will schedule messages and send them later.
+This command can be run in two modes.
+Delay mode and spread mode.
+You can turn Spread Mode On via the instructions below.

+* <b>Delay Mode</b> This mode is used by default.
+On this mode, TeleFeed will delay messages exactly the time they are received + delayed amount.
+This means that if the source sends 100 messages at once, with a 10 second delay set TeleFeed will send 100 messages after 10 seconds.
+* <b>Spread Mode</b> In this mode, TeleFeed will spread messages evenly.
+This means that if the source sends 100 messages and you have a delay of 10 seconds set.
+TeleFeed will delay each message 10 second from the last one.

+!!!
+Example "Turn On Spread Mode"
+    You can turn on spread mode by going to ```/settings > Phone > Redirection > Delay Spread Mode On```

 !!!
 Example "Command"
     /delay {{ amount }} {{ redirectionid }} on {{ phonenumber }}